tgdm/GW2-Build-Template/README.md

 ##How To Edit These Files
 You're going to want a text editor with formatting support like [Notepad++](https://notepad-plus-plus.org/) or [Atom](https://atom.io/).
 Atom is probably not as newbie friendly but it has great support with GitHub in general.

+After your initial set up - and copying the files from this tempalte - you should have a page which looks like this: [GW2 Build Template](https://tgdm.github.io/GW2-Build-Template/).

 #Getting Familiar With the API
 Try not to get overwhelmed - it's easier to use than it looks.
 You're pretty much going to be changing numbers occasionally and copy&pasting.